 \subsection{Experiments: Validating the Proposed Surrogate-Indicator-Based Selection Algorithm}

 We present experiments validating the proposed algorithm for selecting the regularization term $\lambda$.

 \paragraph{Experiment settings.} \underline{Dataset, model, and projection dimension:} We employ 6 experiment settings, covering different datasets, model scales, and projection dimensions.
 First two settings apply Logistic Regression models (LR) on MNIST dataset \citep{lecun1998gradient}, where one utilizes random projection with dimension $512$ and the other uses no projection.
 They are followed by two settings that apply MLP, with random projection $512$ and $4096$ respectively.
-Finally, we have two relatively large models, including ResNet-9 on CIFAR-2 dataset \citep{krizhevsky2009learning, he2016deep}, and MusicTransformer (MT) on MAESTRO dataset \citep{anna2018music, hawthorne2018enabling}.
-We fix the random projection dimension to be $4096$ in the last two settings. \underline{Attributor:} We experiment with the IFFIM attributor defined in \Cref{eq:def-iffim} (or \Cref{eq:def-iffim-rp} with projection), and the TRAK attributor \citep{park2023trak}. \underline{Baseline selection method:} We also compare the proposed algorithm against a baseline method that selects $\lambda$ based on the spectrum of $F_S$ since the main motivation of $\lambda$ is to deal with the singularity of $F_S$.
+Finally, we have two relatively large models, including ResNet-9~\citep{he2016deep} on CIFAR-2 dataset \citep{krizhevsky2009learning}, and MusicTransformer (MT)~\citep{anna2018music} on MAESTRO dataset~\citep{hawthorne2018enabling}.
+We fix the random projection dimension to be $4096$ in the last two settings.
+We also conduct experiments on WikiText2~\citep{merity2016pointer} with GPT2~\citep{radford2019language}, the results of which can be found in \Cref{appendix:si:wikitext2-gpt2}. \underline{Attributor:} We experiment with the IFFIM attributor defined in \Cref{eq:def-iffim} (or \Cref{eq:def-iffim-rp} with projection), and the TRAK attributor \citep{park2023trak}. \underline{Baseline selection method:} We also compare the proposed algorithm against a baseline method that selects $\lambda$ based on the spectrum of $F_S$ since the main motivation of $\lambda$ is to deal with the singularity of $F_S$.
 Specifically, the baseline method set $\lambda$ to be the eigenvalue of $F_S$ at a fixed quantile among $\{10\%, 30\%, 50\%, 70\%, 90\%\}$.